skatje-myers/stardewscripts/README.md

 + **cooking.py**: Same functionality as crafting.py, but for cooking recipes.
 ![cooking](/screenshots/cooking.png)

 + **artifact_locations.py**: This prints the locations of the artifact dig spots ("worms"/"roots") for the day.
 It just prints "Desert", "BusStop", etc., but if you could uncomment the alternative print statements, it'll print the X,Y coordinates.
-You know, if you want to be even more of cheater.
+You know, if you want to be even more of cheater.<br>
 ![artifact_locations](/screenshots/artifact_locations.png)

 All files can take as an argument the path to your save file, but if no arguments are given, it'll provide a menu to specify.
 Aside from artifact_locations.py, they all require Python 3+.